How to Stop Dog Barking (Fast!)

 Understanding your dog’s barking body language can help distinguish between playful barking and aggressive barking.
 Playful barking is usually accompanied by a relaxed body, wagging tail, and sometimes a play bow.
 In contrast, aggressive barking may involve a stiff body, raised hackles, bared teeth, and a fixed stare.

-Learning how to teach a dog the quiet command will get them to stop barking, but it’s important to remember that the underlying behavioral issues (anxiety, excitement, territoriality, etc.) that were causing all of this to begin with will still be present.
+It’s important to remember, though, that the underlying behavioral issues (anxiety, excitement, territoriality, etc.) that were causing all of this to begin with will still be present.

 Why Do Dogs Bark?